Nandan1567/Show-Cards-Of-Users/README.md

 # Show-Cards-of-Users
-this application is show the cards its can be using react-bootstrap
+This application to display the user details in cards.
+This application creating using reactjs and bootstrap

 ### Installing